Extremely Simple Streaming Forest: Results

-In conclusion, we demonstrate that our algorithms, the simplest approach to streaming trees and ensembles, achieve consistently high performance on a variety of real-world datasets.
-We also illustrate that SDFs avoid the current problems of HTs and MFs, which perform catastrophically on certain datasets and take up excessive memories at large sample sizes.
+In conclusion, we demonstrate that our algorithms, an extremely simple approach to streaming trees and ensembles, achieve consistently high performance on a variety of real-world datasets.
+We also illustrate that XForests avoid the current problems of HTs and MFs, which perform catastrophically on certain datasets and take up excessive memories at large sample sizes.
+Furthermore, XForest-Zeros show the applicability of efficiently transferring existing splits to another task.